New England Woodcarvers Incorporated

 Appointed officers are those members of the Board of Directors who are appointed by the President each year following the annual meeting.

-b.
-Appointed Officers shall be appointed annually by the President, with the approval of
+Appointed Officers shall be appointed annually by the President, with the approval of the Executive Committee.

 Director of Public Relations/Marketing

 formulates and carries out a plan to promote the mission and objectives of the organization to the general public and NEWC general membership.

 works in coordination with the Director of Information Services and Director of Technology to disseminate information to the general membership and with the President and Treasurer to disseminate information to the general public within specific budgetary guidelines.